San Andreas Case Study

 “We kept pushing and pushing, believing that it was not photographic enough, so we really had to delve deep into the skill set at Image Engine.
 We had to figure out how to make it feel within the realms of reality, rather than like a massive CG abyss that couldn’t actually exist.”

-As with most photo-real CG work, the first step was to find accurate reference – the only problem being that the earth has never actually torn asunder in such dramatic fashion.
+As with most photo-real CG work, the first step was to find accurate references – the only problem being that the earth has never actually torn asunder in such dramatic fashion.
 “We’ve never actually seen what that looks like, other than small cracks,” says Culpitt.
 “There was one crack in Mexico, however, called Hermosillo Sonora – it was far less dramatic, but it helped.
 We could see how it opened up in a natural fashion.
-However, as far as the textures and detail of the inner wall and how the ground would crumble as soil would pull apart – that reference was pretty difficult to find.”
+However, as far as the textures and detail of the inner wall and how the ground would crumble as the soil would pull apart – that reference was pretty difficult to find.”

 Once the team had a solid idea of what they needed to achieve, Maya was used to create the main scene, and Mudbox and ZBrush for sculpting.
 The team also used Houdini to create effects such as water spilling from broken pipes jutting from the sides of the cliff, and rocks, boulders and dust crumbling from the edges.

-“A long time ago in the industry we could just do matte paint projections work, but you can’t get away with that nowadays, especially when you have such a big camera move,” says Culpitt.
+“A long time ago in the industry, we could just do matte paint projections work, but you can’t get away with that nowadays, especially when you have such a big camera move,” says Culpitt.
 “You need the fine, absolute detail that you can only get from creating the scene in CG.
 So that’s what the team did here: build the geo and then displaced and textured it and built shaders to work with the different layers.
 A lot of time and R&D was spent on the development of this at the same time as building the shot.”

-This R&D saw the team work out how to incorporate all the millions of layers of plants, leaf litter, smalls rocks, sticks, tire tracks and plant row displacement detail, as well as fine displacement details for the walls of the cliff, and then render it all.
+This R&D saw the team work out how to incorporate all the millions of layers of plants, leaf litter, small rocks, sticks, tire tracks and plant row displacement detail, as well as fine displacement details for the walls of the cliff, and then render it all.
 “With so much geo the scenes tended to get incredibly heavy and became very hard to work with,” says Culpitt.
 “We developed new ways to help these issues – part of the fix was using our procedurals/layout workflow development.”

 The depths of the crevasse needed just as much attention as the surface detail.
 “Our cliff faces started with all of these different illustrations of rocks and clay, and then as we got deeper to the denser layers of bedrock and the base of the actual crevasse we have big boulders and a river,” explains Culpitt.
-“We got one of the guys here to shoot some footage of the Capilano River in Vancouver, and then projected those textures onto the geo in the base, rather than actually creating the water.
+“We got one of the guys here to shoot some footage of the Capilano River in Vancouver and then projected those textures onto the geo in the base, rather than actually creating the water.
 You can get away with that as it’s so dark – all you’re really seeing is the movement of the water.
 We did, however, add some effects particles on top to give it a certain mistiness.”

 Field of Dreams